-Children had already become a focus for reformers and protection socieites, medical professionals, social and child-welfare workers in the United States and Europe in the years leading up to the First World War.
-All understood, and advocated for “childhood” as a unique formative phase of human life marked by specific normative stages that required nurture, attention, and oversight.
-Children were identified as “object of development” to be educated and fed in public schools, protected in, or from, work.
+Children had already become a focus for reformers and protection societies, medical professionals, social and child-welfare workers in the United States and Europe in the years leading up to the First World War.
+All understood the importance of childhood and advocated its recognition as a unique formative phase of human life marked by specific normative stages that required nurture, attention, and oversight.
+Children were identified as “objects of development” to be educated and fed in public schools, protected in, or from, work.
 They became a “site of investment” by parents and the state: a “future resource” for one’s family, economy, and national polity.
 Eglantyne Jebb’s innovation was to suggest children’s utility beyond the nation: she recast them as universal symbols and the valued building blocks of a peaceful, internationalist future.

 Jebb’s humanitarian work was initially at odds with British foreign policy and its protracted economic blockade of Germany and Austria.
 Her vision was a hard sell to the British press and public, which reacted with hostility to the suggestion that the suffering of their recent enemy – even in diminutive form– should attract Britons’ concern or cash.
-Already during the war, Burton had been informed and alarmed about the dire health of European children; evidence suggests that she, as a mother, genuinely believed the SCF to be engaged in non-political work.
+Already during the war, Burton had been informed and alarmed about the dire health of European children; evidence suggests that she, as a mother, genuinely believed the SCF to be engaged in nonpolitical work.
 Her sister Eglantyne was substantially less sentimental about children but recognized a strategic tool when she saw one.
-Mounting her own defense at her trial on May 15, 1919, she argued that she should not be convicted for distributing leaflets under the 1914 Defense of the Realm Act since they were humanitarian materials, not “political propaganda.”
-Although she was ultimately found guilty as charged, she scored a moral success, receiving the reduced sentence of a five-pound fine along with a five-pound donation to her fund from none other than the chief prosecutor.
+Mounting her own defense at her trial on 15 May 1919, she argued that she should not be convicted for distributing leaflets under the 1914 Defense of the Realm Act since they were humanitarian materials, not “political propaganda.”
+Although she was ultimately found guilty as charged, she scored a moral success, receiving the reduced sentence of a ₤5 fine along with a ₤5 donation to her fund from none other than the chief prosecutor.
 The formal foundation of the organization occurred just four days later in a well-attended famine relief meeting at Royal Albert Hall.
-Over course of the year, Jebb would experiment with modern fundraising methods, drawing charges of sensationalism from prominent supporters when she chose to place full page ads in newspapers to attract donors.
+Over course of the year, Jebb would experiment with modern fundraising methods, drawing charges of sensationalism from prominent supporters when she chose to place full-page ads in newspapers to attract donors.
 Such tactics nonetheless worked and the Fund succeeded in attracting cross-class support.

 The Record of the Save the Children Fund, the organization’s primary public face, published a range of photos.
-Only one, early on, featured a disheveled mother and her children, squatting inside a bedframe sans mattress: “an actual photograph showing the condition of destitution and utter helplessness under which some families are living … in parts of the Famine Area.
+Only one, early on, featured a disheveled mother and her children, squatting inside a bedframe sans mattress: “an actual photograph showing the condition of destitution and utter helplessness under which some families are living . . . in parts of the Famine Area.
 All bedding has been sold to secure mere Fragments of food.”
 In 1920, the first year of publication, reports from the field were punctuated by photographs that omitted mothers in favor of lone children: “Doomed!” read one headline over the head-shot of a “Russian boy” who “must die unless food is sent quickly.”
 Another, titled “Orphaned and Destitute,” showed a pair of “little Armenians who might be saved” standing against a stone wall, the hand of the taller boy resting on the shoulder of his diminutive brother.
-It was accompanied a report on a children’s camp in Cyprus housing 650 such children.
+It was accompanied by a report on a children’s camp in Cyprus housing 650 such children.